ianjchadwick/EC530_Final_Project/README.md

 The app utilizes Flask requests and SQLAlchemy for the database API.
 Each of the endpoints are described below.
 Note, some of the pages require the user to be logged in to access (utlizing Flask-Login).
 This is to ensure the data is associated with the correct user:

 ### Authentication
-These endpoints allow the user to create a new account and log into an existing account.
+These endpoints in auth.py allow the user to create a new account and log into an existing account.

 #### /register
 - Registers a new user.
 Adds user to database and contact information to contact table.
 All fields are required.